loomio/loomio_help/content/guides/virtual_board_meetings/index.md

 4. Agree on the agenda
 5. Set an outcome

 These steps are detailed below with some examples.
-It is a great way to help your board members prepare for the Zoom conference meeting, while becoming familiar with Loomio.
+It is a great way to help your board members prepare for the teleconference meeting, while becoming familiar with Loomio.

 ## Preparing for your virtual Board meeting